 Potato salad is a very popular dish to serve with gumbo.
 Go for it!

 Boom!
 Done!
-Now it’s time to enjoy your hearty, comforting chicken and sausage gumbo.
+Now it's time to enjoy your hearty, comforting chicken and sausage gumbo.
 This is one of my very favorite recipes in the whole world.
-Patty’s, too.
-We both just LOVE gumbo.
+Patty's, too.
+Don't forget the hot sauce!

 Recipe Tips and Notes

 - The Roux.
-The KEY to making a good gumbo, and I cannot emphasize this enough, is in the roux.
+The KEY to making this dish, and I cannot emphasize this enough, is in the roux.
 The longer you cook a roux, the darker it gets, turning from a blonde color to copper brown to a rich chocolate brown.
 You will achieve different flavors based on the color of your roux.
 Traditional Cajun gumbo uses a dark brown roux, though you can go lighter if desired.
 See my page on How to Make a Roux.

 - Okra.
 Okra is often used as a thickener in the making of gumbo.
 However, an alternative is to use file powder (dried and ground sassafras leaves) instead.
 While visiting New Orleans, I found many gumbo recipes that do not use okra.
 So as an ingredient, okra is not required and is open to the preference of each cook.
-You’ll still run into people, though, who insist gumbo is not gumbo without okra, so add the okra if you’d like.
+You'll still run into people, though, who insist it is not gumbo without okra, so add the okra if you'd like.
 Or not.

 - Heat Factor.
 Cajun and Creole cuisine isn't meant to be HOT.
 It is SPICY for sure, with lots of seasonings.
 I like to up the heat a bit with jalapeno peppers and extra cayenne pepper or hotter.
 Worcestershire sauce is another ingredient some people like to include.
 Just a few dashes.
 It won't affect the heat, but does up the zest factor.

-- A History of Gumbo.
-If you’re interested in the history and more of this wonderful dish, check out my post on How to Make Gumbo – a Guide.
+- If you're interested in the history and more of this wonderful dish, check out my post on How to Make Gumbo - a Guide.

 Regarding the roux, here is a bowl from a batch made with a lighter roux.
 Crazy delicious.